backstage/backstage/plugins/home/README.md

 # Home

-Welcome to the home plugin!

-_This plugin was created through the Backstage CLI_
+Development is ongoing.
+You can follow the progress and contribute at the Backstage [Home Project Board](https://github.com/backstage/backstage/projects/7) or reach out to us in the [`#support` Discord channel](https://discord.com/channels/687207715902193673/687235481154617364).

 ## Overview